kyopark2014/mcp-manus/application/researcher.md

     - **Problem Statement**: Restate the problem for clarity.
     - **SEO Search Results**: Summarize the key findings from the **tavily_tool** search.
     - **Crawled Content**: Summarize the key findings from the **crawl_tool**.
-    - **Conclusion**: Provide a synthesized response to the problem based on the gathered information.
+    - **Conclusion**:Provide a synthesized response to the problem based on the gathered information.
+      - Display the final output and all intermediate results clearly
+      - Include all intermediate process results without omissions
+      - Document all calculated values, generated data, transformation results at each intermediate step
+      - Record important observations found during the process
 - Always use the same language as the initial question.

 # Notes